Çankaya (İzmir Metro)

-Çankaya is an underground station on the Fahrettin Altay—Evka 3 Line of the İzmir Metro in Konak.
+Çankaya is an underground station on the M1 Line of the İzmir Metro in Konak.
 Located beneath Fevzi Paşa Boulevard, it is one of the ten original stations of the metro system.
 The architecture of the station consists of a main hall with a high ceiling, with mezzanines on both sides.
 The only other station to share this architecture is Konak.
-Connection to ESHOT city bus service is available above ground. Çankaya station is located near the northern entrance to the historic Kemeraltı marketplace.
+Connection to ESHOT city bus service is available above ground.
+Service began on 24 March 2018, connection to the Konak Tram also became possible via Gazi Bulvarı station. Çankaya station is located near the northern entrance to the historic Kemeraltı marketplace.

 Çankaya station was opened on 22 May 2000.

 Connections

 ESHOT operates city bus service on Fevzipaşa boulevard.